 The Authority has continued to manage expenses and implement cost containment measures where possible.
-The increase in salaries and benefits is a result of increased headcount year-over-year and the application of the pay-for-performance program.
-The decrease in services is a result of the prior year nonrecurring contribution to the Corps for dredging projects.
-Capital asset impairments were the result of assets torn down as part of the expansion efforts and permanent stoppage of certain construction projects that management elected not to pursue.
+The increase in salaries and benefits is a result of the application of the pay-for-performance programs.
+The increase in services is a result of the previously mentioned contribution to DEP for power line raising and additional expenses associated with the Queen City Express guaranteed intermodal service.
+Capital asset impairments were the result of assets torn down or eliminated as part of the expansion efforts.
 Insurance expense increased as a result of expanded coverage in the Authority's portfolio.
-Depreciation expense continues to increase as the Authority finalizes some of the larger projects in the capital expansion plan.
+Depreciation expense continues to increase as the Authority finalizes larger projects in the capital expansion plan.
 The following table and graphs analyze operating expenses by major category as well as providing a relative mix year-over-year.